visual-space/nano-state-store/README.md

 Follow on twitter: [@visual-space](https://twitter.com/visual_space), [@adriancmoisa](https://twitter.com/adriancmoisa)

-**This is first still work in progress.
+**This is WORK IN PROGRESS.
 It is far from being released so don't bother to check this project for the moment.**

 ## Installation and usage